lemonsqueeze/OpenWRTQuotas/README.md

 Currently replaces OpenWrt's firewall rules. if you have have custom rules or create some through web interface they will get wiped out.
 It makes sense to disable the firewall service in OpenWrt's interface.

-Quotas are lost on reboot.
-Save / restore them with save_quotas / load_quotas.

-This is by no means completely secure:
+This is by no means absolutely secure, however with a typical group of non-hostile guests it works very well:

 - Mac addresses can be changed, if a guest does so he'll get a brand new quota.
 - Limits only kick in for ip range specified in `enable_quota`.
 If you left addresses out a guest can bypass limits by using one of these ips (could be a feature too if you need priviledged users.
 A better way would be to add special rules for them)
+- The mac/ip tracking logic runs every minute so when a pairing changes there's a window of at most 1 minute where a guest could be running on someone else's quota.
+Pairing changes are rare enough and in the worst case, at 100k/s the potential for abuse is small enough that it doesn't matter here.

 [Gargoyle](https://www.gargoyle-router.com/) can do download quotas, interface is very nice and users can see their quota usage on the front page.